 ASSIST is currently looking for at least one large property (ideally with 6+ bedrooms) to offer emergency accommodation to sanctuary seekers.
 This would enable us to offer them safe and secure emergency accommodation for the period of COVID restrictions.

-In order to avoid destitution and homlessness among sanctuary seekers, we are therefore making alternative plans to keep people safe and off the street.
+While we are hoping that decency and humanity will prevail in times of crisis, we are also having to step up efforts to plug the gap as good as we can.
 For this we are seeking the support of owners of suitable properties who would be willing to make them available on a temporary basis.

 What are we looking for

 We would require a property, ideally with six or more bedrooms within walking distance of Sheffield City centre with at least one bathroom per three residents that would be available for a minimum of 12 months.
 The property should be in reasonable state of repair and compliant with HMO standards.
 It should ideally be furnished and equipped, although we would be able to provide some furniture or equipment ourselves.